 The UUA invites feedback from attendees in multiple ways.
 Qualitative comments are provided onsite and recorded in a journal in the exhibit hall.
 In addition a post-event online evaluation is sent to all attendees.
 Event participants are invited to provide comments on all event practices, in addition to sustainability.

-We encourage you to read the General assembly Sustainability Report (PDF) compiled by MeetGreen to learn more details about what has been accomplished and still needs to be improved in order to progress against the following four objectives:
+We encourage you to read the General assembly Sustainability Report (PDF) from 2013 compiled by MeetGreen to learn more details about what has been accomplished and still needs to be improved in order to progress against the following five objectives:

 For more information contact